-The 8 best places to live in Outdoors
+The 8 best places to live in Wiltshire

 The results are in!
-See where you voted as the best place to live in Outdoors.
+See where you voted as the best place to live in Wiltshire.

 When it comes to places to stay, visit, eat and shop Wiltshire rocks the biggies – Longleat, Center Parcs, Lacock and its Abbey, Whatley Manor, WOMAD, Salisbury Arts Festival, a constellation of Michelin stars at The Manor Castle Combe and Lucknam Park, and any number of henges including the almighty Stoney one – but snoop a little deeper and you’ll find oodles of cool gems hidden amongst these rolling plains, plus some lovely towns and villages to move to.